pixeltris/GK6X/README.md

+Project archived on 2026-03-05.
+I've made a release updating the data files to V6.0.0.76 on this date but no GUI build due to issues.
+This release provides compatibility with keyboards such as GK68 but hasn't been tested thoroughly.
+If you're having issues try the GK6X-v1.21 release instead.
+It's recommended to use the official software which is linked below.
+This project is no longer maintained as I no longer use any GK6X based keyboards.

 # GK6X

 This is a command-line tool for mapping keys, macros, and lighting for GK6X keyboards (GK64, GK84, GK61, etc).
 This can be used as an alternative to the official software ([Windows](http://www.jikedingzhi.com/downloadlist?driverID=41) / [Mac](http://www.jikedingzhi.com/downloadlist?driverID=90)).